multigcs/LinuxCNC-RIO/configs/TangNano9K/INSTALL.md

 cd LinuxCNC-RIO
 ```

-### to update the source later, run in the LinuxCNC-RIO folder:
+### to update the source later, run the following command in your LinuxCNC-RIO folder:
 ```
 git pull
 ```